1848–1849 Venezuelan civil war

-The civil war of 1848-1849 was an armed conflict in Venezuela that pitted the conservatives led by José Antonio Páez against the newly established liberal government of José Tadeo Monagas.
+The civil war of 1848-1849 was an armed conflict in Venezuela between the conservatives, led by José Antonio Páez, against the newly established Great Liberal Party, founded and led by José Tadeo Monagas.

 Background

-The antecedents of the conflict go back to the Peasant Insurrection of 1846.
-After the defeat of this popular movement, led by the Liberal Party, José Tadeo Monagas was chosen as presidential candidate by the conservative party as a figure who could achieve reconciliation.
+The precursors to this conflict go back to the Peasant Insurrection of 1846.
+After the defeat of this popular movement, led by the Liberal Party, José Tadeo Monagas was chosen as Presidential candidate by the conservative party as a figure who could achieve reconciliation.

-Monagas triumphed in the election and assumed the presidency of the republic.
+Monagas triumphed in the election and assumed the Presidency of the Republic.
 Páez and the conservatives tried to control him, but he soon distanced himself from the conservatives and approached the liberals.
-The congress (dominated by the conservative party) tried to prosecute Monagas on charges of constitutional violations but this attempt failed after the congress was stormed by a liberal mob and silenced.
+The congress (dominated by the conservative party) tried to prosecute Monagas on charges of constitutional violations but this attempt failed after the congress was stormed by a liberal mob and was silenced.

 Conflict

-Paez took up arms on 4 February 1848 in Calabozo, with a proclamation where he appointed himself chief of operations of the armies to restore constitutional order, then moved to Apure, where he took San Fernando de Apure.
-Monagas highlighted General Santiago Mariño against him, who sent a column against Páez and defeated him on 10 March at the Battle of Los Araguatos.
-After this Páez left the country.
+Paez took up arms on 4 February 1848 in Calabozo, where he proclaimed himself chief of operations of the armies with the purpose to restore constitutional order.
+His military moved to Apure, where he took San Fernando de Apure.
+Monagas appointed General Santiago Mariño commander of the Liberal army, who sent a column of troops against Páez and defeated him on 10 March at the Battle of Los Araguatos.
+After this incident, Páez left the country.

 Meanwhile, the fighting was concentrated in the west of the country, in Coro and Zulia.
-Páez invaded from La Vela de Coro in 1849 and penetrated to Cojedes but when his rearguard was defeated in Casupo, he capitulated in Macapo Abajo before General José Laurencio Silva.
+Páez invaded from La Vela de Coro in 1849 and advanced to Cojedes y, but when his rearguard was defeated in Casupo, he surrendered in Macapo Abajo before General José Laurencio Silva.

-With the capture of the main leader of the conservative rebellion, the movement lost strength and ended almost entirely with the taking of Maracaibo by liberal troops.
+With the main leader of the conservative rebellion captured, the movement lost strength and ended almost entirely with the taking of Maracaibo by liberal troops.
 With the defeat of the conservative reaction, the First Liberal Autocracy was consolidated, which would last until the Revolution of 1859.